Ib Knud Poulsen: Early life

 Ib Poulsen was born of April 29, 1909, evidently Danish, he was reportedly born in a "provincial town" somewhere in Denmark.
 Nothing is known about his mother, but his father was a bookseller.

 He served his apprenticeship in a variety of bookshops in Copenhagen.
 Sometime following his apprenticeship as a bookseller, he aided his father in this endeavor by joining his business also in that same unnamed town, before meeting the secretary of Lauge Koch, and possibly Koch himself here, during a skiing holiday in Norway.

 Evidently having lost interest in bookselling, as that had failed to hold truly his interest anyway, even before the meeting, a "spirit of adventure" compelled him; he requested of Koch to take temporary employment in Greenland on Koch's expedition, he was never to be a bookseller again following this brief early period.

-Koch accepted Poulsen's proposal, and took him in as an official member of the expedition, with the role of a radio operator under Count Eigel Knuth, from 1933 to 1934, his "ambition" and evidently his goal in and from the request.
+Koch accepted Poulsen's proposal, and took him in as an official member of the expedition, with the role of a radio operator under Count Eigil Knuth, from 1933 to 1934, his "ambition" and evidently his goal in and from the request.

 Between the years of 1934 to 1939 he served both as a deputy police radio/telegraph operator at Ellaø, and at Eskimonæs as a chief radio operator.

 According to the Eventyrernes Klub, in 1940 he volunteered in the Winter War, evidently before April 9, 1940.

 When the German Regime invaded Denmark in 1940, Poulsen had been "on leave" and "at home".
 Count Knuth had stations in Greenland which, even after the Invasion of Denmark and Dunkirk, were still broadcasting meteorological information, Count Knuth's sole station was in fact one of four in Northeastern Greenland which transmitted these messages daily.